Below is a list of frequently asked questions about the teacher application process.

 Your application will be reviewed within 10-15 business days, and we will inform you of the status of your candidacy by email.

-Where do the interviews take place and what happens if I live out of the area?
+Where do the interviews take place and what happens if I live outside of the area?

-All interviews for teacher positions will occur over the phone, and out-of-town candidates are encouraged to apply.
-Interviews for candidates currently abroad will occur over Skype.
+All interviews for teacher positions will occur over the phone.
+International and out-of-town candidates are encouraged to apply.
+Interviews for candidates currently abroad will occur over Microsoft Teams.
 Get more information about the teacher interview process here.

 After I’ve passed the initial interview what can I do to learn about my status in the process?